Emergencies and urgent care

 If you have questions about the emergency or urgent care coverage information on this page, contact Customer Service.

 A medical emergency is a medical problem so serious that you have to get care right away or you could be permanently disabled or die.

 Wherever you are, get help immediately

 All care needed to treat a medical emergency will be covered, whether or not you are in the Priority Health service area or the emergency room is in your provider network.
+BUT:

-NOTE: If you go to an emergency room and it's not a medical emergency, your plan won't pay for the visit.
+- If you go to an emergency room and it's not a medical emergency, your plan won't pay for the visit.